AlejandroCN7/sinergym/docs/source/pages/deep-reinforcement-learning.rst

     - *mean_reward*: Mean reward obtained per step in episode.
 * **observation**: Here is recorded all observation values during simulation.
 This values depends on the environment which is being simulated (see :ref:`Output format`).
 * **normalized_observation** (optional): This section appear only when environment has been wrapped with normalization (see :ref:`Wrappers`).
 The model will train with this normalized values and they will be recorded both; original observation and normalized observation.
 * **rollout**: Algorithm metrics in Stable Baselines by default.
-For example, DQN has *exploration_rate* and this value doesn't appear in other algorithms.
+For example, DQN has *exploration_rate* and this value does not appear in other algorithms.
 * **time**: Monitoring time of execution.
 * **train**: Record specific neural network information for each algorithm, provided by Stable baselines as well as rollout.